Vivekpalankar/UNIX-Concepts-and-Applications/Notes/Chapter 2 The UNIX Architecture and Command Usage.markdown

 ## Notes

--   More than one command can be specified in a command-line by seperating them with a `;` character.
+-   More than one command can be specified in a command-line by separating them with a `;` character.

 -   A sequence of one or more commands in a command-line can be grouped using parentheses.

--   To determine if a utility (also) exists as a shell builtin command, run `type utility`.
-If it (also) exists as a shell builtin command, it will take precedence over the external one.
+-   To determine if a utility (also) exists as a shell built-in command, run `type utility`.
+If it (also) exists as a shell built-in command, it will take precedence over the external one.

 -   Manual page for a command can be located on disk by executing `man -w <command name>`.